dhhepting/dhhepting.github.io/_assignments/CS-428_828/P-04-evaluate-lofi.md

 marks: 6
 aid: P_LOFI
 rubric:
-- crit: Script
+- crit: Script and Materials
-  wt: 1.0
+  wt: 2.0
   l3:
   l2:
   l1:
   l0:
-- crit: Low Fidelity Prototypes (A and B)
-  wt: 1.0
-  l3:
-  l2:
-  l1:
-  l0:
-- crit: Data Collection Summary
-  wt: 0.5
-  l3:
-  l2:
-  l1:
-  l0:
-- crit: Qualitative Data and Notes from Testers
+- crit: Qualitative Data and Notes from Test Sessions
   wt: 1.5
   l3:
   l2:
   l1:
   l0:
 - crit: Quantitative Data
-  wt: 1
+  wt: 1.5
   l3:
   l2:
   l1:
   l0:
-- crit: Analysis of Data
+- crit: Analysis and Summary of Data
-  wt: 0.5
+  wt: 1.0
   l3:
   l2:
   l1:
   l0:
-- crit: Reflection on Data and Process
-  wt: 0.5
-  l3:
-  l2:
-  l1:
-  l0:
 ---
-# {{ page.breadcrumb }}

-### Description

 Based on your designs, test!

 Recall the diagram that [illustrated the article about Design Thinking](https://www.nngroup.com/articles/design-thinking/) from the Nielsen Norman Group.
 We are now moving to the materialize phase.